operand/agency/CONTRIBUTING.md

 ### Maintaining Documentation

 Documentation is hosted at https://createwith.agency.
 The source for the help site is maintained in the [`site/`](./site/) directory.

-The help site uses the [Jekyll](https://jekyllrb.com/) static site generator with the [Just the Docs](https://just-the-docs.com/) theme.
-Hosting is on [GitHub Pages](https://pages.github.com/).
-Ruby dependencies are defined using Bundler (Gemfile).

-The help site includes two kinds of documentation:

-#### Articles

-Articles are located at [`site/articles/`](./site/articles/).
-Feel free to update or add new articles as needed.

-#### API Documentation

-API documentation is generated automatically using [pdoc](https://pdoc.dev/).
-Any docstrings that are defined in the codebase will be included in the API documentation.
+Please see that directory for the information on editing documentation.